-Espresso Recipes (Advanced)
+Espresso Recipe (Advanced)

 Because of the precise nature of recipes they really do require an accurate set of scales and are more easily done if you grind your own beans.
 As mentioned earlier, this is a great way to step up your coffee game.

-Pitfalls For Those Using Espresso Recipes (Advanced)
+Pitfalls For Those Using an Espresso Recipe (Advanced)

 As mentioned above, while espresso is a fantastic brewing method to get into it can also be very frustrating when it doesn’t go according to plan.
 These potential pitfalls include burning the milk when steaming, over or under-extracting the espresso shot, or simply that for some unknown reason it tastes disgusting.
 Sadly this does happen and we have found that it especially happens when you decide to take your espresso from beginner level to slightly more advanced.
-As soon as you move to single walled baskets and grinding your own beans for a specific espresso recipe you can expect the trials to come.
+As soon as you move to single-walled baskets and grind your own beans for a specific espresso recipe you can expect the trials to come.

-If your coffee shot is off then there are basically three things you can alter in an entry level espresso setup:
+If your coffee shot is off then there are basically three things you can alter in an entry-level espresso setup:

 We hope this has been a helpful introduction for you to the wonderful world of espresso.
-It is a world that we have fallen in love with and which you can always grow and develop in.
+It is a world that we have fallen in love with and in which you can always grow and develop in.
 And while it can feel overwhelming initially we can say from experience that it does get easier and skill and mastery will come with time.
 And the wonderful thing about espresso is that even a complete beginner can produce a really enjoyable coffee!